Teaching Respect When Responding to a Disrespectful Child

 3. Offer an acceptable way for the child to be heard.

-Although responses may differ slightly, based on the root issue, here are examples for each reason above.
+Your responses may differ based on the root issue.
+Here are specific examples for each reason.

 • Acknowledge what they want and state that they need to ask in a respectful way.
 Teach them what that sounds like, if you haven’t already.